top of page

 The Sword of Heaven by Mikkel Aaland

-There are side stories about his relationship, and the connections he makes, as well as many conversations he has with the Shinto priest and his disciples in Japan.
-Though everyone is extremely well intentioned, he wonders if the placing of kami is really saving the world, and often doubts the whole enterprise.
-The answers he gets are vague in a very Japanese way (There may be an "actual" sword inside the stone, it may just be a special stone, or not - there may be 108 kami stones, or there may not).
+There are relationships and the connections he makes, as well as many conversations with the Shinto priest in Japan.
+Though everyone is extremely well intentioned, he often doubts the whole enterprise.
+The answers he gets are vague in a very Japanese way (there may be an 'actual' sword inside the stone, or it may just be a special stone - there may be 108 kami stones, or there may not).
+It's these questioning moments which prevent The Sword Of Heaven from being a spirituality book, opening it up to lovers of travel stories and adventure.
+He is not the only one placing stones, and at the back of the book, there is a map of all the locations around the world.

 2000 / Hardcover / 280 pages